How To Protect Your Intellectual Property?

 If you do this and suspect your intellectual property rights have been infringed upon, you can take legal action.
 This may involve sending a cease and desist letter in the first instance but may progress to engaging in settlement negotiations or seeking a court injunction.

-Working with an experienced intellectual property lawyer can help you maximise the chances of a successful outcome.
+Working with an experienced commercial lawyer can help you maximise the chances of a successful outcome.

 How can Lawhive help?